mryalamanchi/blogpostAPI/README.md

 # Included in the Repository

-An SQLite database `blog.db` includes the table and data (filled while testing).
+An SQLite database `blog.db` includes the table with it's schema.
+Also contains test data.